 Do you know there is no estate, inheritance or income tax in Florida?

 Did you know that an estate tax is a Federal transfer tax on the value of the decedent’s estate before distribution to any beneficiary and is paid by the estate?
 For most families, the estate will not be subject to the Federal estate tax.
-The applicable exclusion amount for a person who died in 2019 it is $11,400,000 to $11,700,000.
+The applicable exclusion amount for a person dying in 2021 is $11,700,000.

 Have you heard about the homestead protection for your primary home once you establish residency in Florida?
 A Florida claim of homestead can significantly reduce real estate taxes.

 Many of my clients own property in Florida and Massachusetts for these reasons – and they become and remain Florida residents by staying out of Massachusetts more than six month per year.
 When drawing up estate plans I include Florida will and trust requirements to insure the estate plans will be compliant in both states.